Parade Float Rules & Guidelines:

 - Maximum riders: limited to the number necessary to work the float properly (10 or less).
 Parade organizers will limit numbers.

-- No substance use: Floats will be checked before parade starts and during parade route.
+- No substance use: Floats will be checked before parade starts and during the parade route.
 Any members under the influence of alcohol/drugs will be barred from participation and their group will be disqualified from the parade and all homecoming contests and subject to disciplinary proceedings.

 - Please inform all drivers to maintain a speed of 3 to 5 MPH and a safe following distance during the parade.